 Balboa Park really has it all.
 From 15 major museums to playgrounds to hiking trails, there is an activity for everyone here.
 You won’t see it all in one day, that’s for sure.
 Based on our planned itinerary, besides one day at the San Diego Zoo (also housed in Balboa Park), we had planned to spend an additional day exploring Balboa Park.

-We did a modified version of number 2 on this trail map, which took us around the museums and gardens to the Spanish Village Art Center.
+We did a modified version of the red trail on this trail map, which took us around the museums and gardens to the Spanish Village Art Center.
 Our intention was to also stop by the miniature railroad, but it was closed.
 This loop was a good fit for us because it allowed us to stop at the 6th Avenue Playground before and after our walk, which made both our baby and toddler happy.

 For a bonus activity, stop at the corner of Front Street and Spruce Street before you go to Balboa Park and walk across the Spruce Street Suspension Bridge.